 Shipping containers were originally specifically designed to meet a few different criteria.
 Of course, they need to be able to be stacked effectively and easily transferred from one mode of transport to another, but they also need to be able to properly protect their contents.

-Shipping containers are robust and built to withstand extreme weather conditions, such as wind and rain, but it is also vital that they can be securely locked to ensure their contents are protected from thieves and vandals, especially whilst they are in transit.
+They are robust and built to withstand extreme weather conditions, such as wind and rain, but it is also vital that they can be securely locked to ensure their contents are protected from thieves and vandals, especially whilst they are in transit.

 Strong and Robust